WILLIAM A BURKHART, PHD, ABN

 Fellowship training at UW followed by program staff positions with Community Re-Entry (Head Injury Rehabilitation) Services of WA and UW-NWH’s Rehabilitation Unit launched me into an independent practice focused on brain disorder diagnostics: MTBI, Mild Cognitive Impairment or MCI (rule out early dementia vs pseudodementia), Learning Disability (ADHD, dyslexia), CVA (stroke recovery prognosis), Parkinson’s (DBS screening evaluations and consultation at Swedish’s DBS Program), and Multiple Sclerosis.
 My Medical Psychology practice is also focused on neuropsychological and health rehabilitation counseling: behavioral treatment of chronic pain and industrial injury adjustment disorders along with consult-liaison with L&I medical treatment providers and vocational rehabilitation counselors; also, behavioral intervention to help patients recovering from and/or living with injury or illness conditions (helping patients process disability grief & loss and assisting them with skills and strategies to maximize everyday functioning, independence, and life enjoyment in the face of the 'new normal' imposed on them by their health losses).

-Currently, I hold an affiliate-staff position at Swedish Medical Center Cherry Hill and I regularly take referrals from Neurologists, Rehabilitation & Sports Medicine physicians, Primary Care physicians, and Psychiatrists affiliated with the Swedish, UW Medicine, and Polyclinic provider networks, as well as from other healthcare providers.
+Currently, I hold an affiliate-staff position at Swedish Medical Center Cherry Hill and I regularly take referrals from Neurologists, Rehabilitation & Sports Medicine physicians, Primary Care physicians, and Psychiatrists affiliated with the Swedish, UW Medicine, and Polyclinic provider networks, as well as from other healthcare providers

 Stress and Trauma Disorders often present with MTBI, spine injuries (chronic pain), and other physical injuries and illness.
 And so over many years of providing behavioral treatment for these kinds of medical patients, I developed a strong working knowledge of PTSD and other kinds of severe stress reactions and have continually expanded my training and skills to effectively treat them.
 Also the last 30 some years, I have maintained a general practice with specialty focus on generalized anxiety and depressive disorders, including bipolar II depression.
 And I have had particular exposure to traumatic death grief & loss and have a special interest in helping patients survive unnecessary or wrongful deaths of loved ones.